-3.2: Course grading policy is clear.
+- 3.1: There does appear to be some variety in the coursework, however little variety under each category.
+For the Graded assignments, all of the submissions are paper submissions.
+Reviewer suggests having a video submission, group project or other submission type for the questions that students are answering. - 3.2: Course grading policy is clear.
 The pie chart is a nice visual, nice!
 The breakdown in the categories of grading is almost equal and seems reasonable.
 The narrative that describes how the grading scale is calculated is also appreciated and reviewer pleased to see this.
 The additional explanations of the course requirements is extremely beneficial to students.
-Perhaps linking those to the electronic version found in Blackboard may strengthen it even more.

-3.3: The assessments are listed in the syllabus and the grading weights are explained.

-3.4: The assessment instruments are varied, including assignments, final project, exams and design project.

-3.5: Each unit has multiple assessments for tracking progress.
+Perhaps linking those to the electronic version found in Blackboard may strengthen it even more. - 3.3: The assessments are listed in the syllabus and the grading weights are explained. - 3.4: The assessment instruments are varied, including assignments, final project and exams. - 3.5: Each unit has multiple assessments for tracking progress.
 Adding a statement about how learners will receive feedback is ideal.